DRAFT, NOT READY FOR PUBLICATION: Protocol Buffers should have asymmetric types

 }

 And also when widening an enum, by adding a value.
-An enum sent by a new producer breaks an old consumer:
+An enum sent by a new producer break can break an old consumer:

 enum Corpus {